 Treatments for children typically don’t take as long as those for adults, and if needles are inserted, they are generally only retained for seconds to minutes depending on the age of the child.
 Most children, once they get used to the clinic and their environment, have no issues with treatments, and often come to enjoy them.

-One of our practitioners, Shell Brodie, is currently undertaking a six month mentorship program in paediatric acupuncture, with the view to holding a specific Children’s Clinic once a fortnight on Saturday afternoons later in the year.
+One of our practitioners, Shell Brodie, has undertaken a six month mentorship program in paediatric acupuncture.

 Please also find below a very useful link on children and acupuncture: